VSolidus/solidus/README.md

 with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Solidus Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Solidus Core software, see [https://vsolidus.com](https://vsolidus.com).

 License
 -------